seabeya/tech-stack/go/README.md

     varName := value
     ```

+    > When you use this syntax to declare a variable, you must provide a value for it.
+    >
+    > `:=` can only be used inside functions (not outside, at the package level).

     - Declaring multiple variables in a single line:
       > ```go
       > name, age := "John", 30
       > ```

-    > When you use this syntax to declare a variable, you must provide a value for it.
-    >
-    > `:=` can only be used inside functions (not outside, at the package level).

 <br>

 > [!NOTE]
->
-> - Variables declared without an explicit initial value are given their zero value.
-> - You can not re-declare a variable that has already been declared in the same scope.
+> You can not re-declare a variable that has already been declared in the same scope.

 <br>